ftotherank/alx-pre_course/0x01-git/README.md

-this is my second  read me file
+this is my second read me file which i will commit